mondoohq/installer/docs/get-started/usage.md

 **Password Authentication**

-NOTE: We do not recommended this method for any production workloads, since it may expose your password as cleartext in logs
+> NOTE: We do not recommend this method for any production workloads, since it may expose your password as cleartext in logs

 ```
 mondoo scan -t ssh://vagrant:vagrant@192.168.100.70